Putting the Garden to Bed: Late Fall Garden Activities

 Tidying the garden in autumn makes a lot of sense, since spring can be a panic of sowing both indoors and out.
 But no need to over-tidy: in fact, fallen leaves and other debris protects dormant beneficial insects–like butterflies and bumblebees–and prevents wintertime soil erosion.
 Instead, make diseased plant material your primary target; that is, removed anything affected by fungus or a bad infestation of garden pests.
 Diseased plant material needs to be put in the garbage or far enough from your garden that the spores or pests are not reintroduced; do not try to compost diseased plants.

-Mulch is a like a big thick comforter for your garden and is highly recommended for bringing plants that can sometime succumb to the cold through the winter.
-Herbs such as rosemary, thyme, and lavender benefit from a mulching (a light, dry one, if possible), as they can be felled by January freezes.
+Mulch is a like a big thick comforter for your garden and will give many plants a fighting chance against the cold of winter.
+Herbs such as rosemary, thyme, and lavender benefit from a mulching (a light, dry one, if possible), as these can be felled by January freezes.
 Mulching also extends the harvest season for cold-hardy roots such as carrots, turnips, radishes, and potatoes, allowing you to harvest these crops without a root cellar well into December or January (though you shouldn't plan on them making it into deep winter with only mulch as a cover unless your mulch is extremely thick).